Svengoolie

 Svengoolie is an American hosted horror movie television program.
 The show features horror and science fiction films and is hosted by the character Svengoolie, who was originally played by Jerry G. Bishop from 1970 to 1973, before Rich Koz succeeded him in the role in 1979.
 Before and after commercial breaks, Svengoolie presents sketches, tells jokes, and performs parody songs related to the films being aired.
-The show is a long-running local program in the Chicago area and in recent years expanded nationally, airing Saturday nights on MeTV.
+The show is a long-running local program in the Chicago area and in 2011 expanded nationally, airing Saturday nights on MeTV.

 Format

 The show airs both low-budget and classic horror and science-fiction movies, with host "Svengoolie" – a portmanteau of the words Svengali and ghoul – played by Rich Koz (pronounced "Koze"), who wears thick skull-like makeup around his eyes and cheekbones, a moustache, goatee, and long wig, all black, and a black top hat with a tuxedo jacket over a bright-red, open-collared, pleated tuxedo shirt.

 Just before and after commercial breaks, Svengoolie presents sketches, tells corny jokes, and performs song parody spoofs of the film being aired.
 Some shows were presented in what was later dubbed "Sven-surround" – a pun on "Sensurround", a brand name theater audio system – in which Svengoolie would joke as the film aired sometimes with humorous sound effects.
 This stunt was discontinued for a short time, then brought back due to viewer request, although as a clip segment aired outside the film.

 One relatively recent addition to the show is the simultaneous use of Twitter with the hashtag #svengoolie, allowing those watching to comment on the show.